Lens Review: Tamron 28-200mm f/2.8-5.6 Di III RXD for Sony FF mirrorless

 Cityscape and the rising sun Image EXIF: A7sIII - Tamron 28-200 - @28mm - 1/100s - f/10 - ISO 640 - WB 5600K

 Strawberry in the making.
 Image EXIF: A7sIII - Tamron 28-200 - @28mm - 1/400s - f/4.5 - ISO 800 - WB 5400K

 Wide-angle macros are a sheer delight to shoot with this lens.
-The lens capture fine details even at f/2.8, though stopping down a bit yields better depth of field.
-I just can't get enough of!
+The lens captures fine details even at f/2.8, though stopping down a bit yields a better depth of field.
+I just can't get enough of it!

 Tele-macro Image EXIF: A7sIII - Tamron 28-200 - @173mm - 1/1600s - f/5.6 - ISO 640 - WB 5300K

 The lens produces fine details even in tele-macro shots.